Boeing Hits Pause On Forecasts As 737 Max Groundings Continue

 Boeing's profits fell to $2.149 billion in the first quarter, from $2.477 billion a year earlier.
 Its revenues decreased 2%, to $22.9 billion.

-"In terms of sheer size and growth, the 737 is the most important program by a very wide margin for Boeing," Richard Aboulafia, an aviation industry analyst with the Teal Group, told NPR's Daniela Cheslow.
+Analysts says the company faces tough times in coming quarters.
+"In terms of sheer size and growth, the 737 is the most important program by a very wide margin for Boeing," Richard Aboulafia, an aviation industry analyst with the Teal Group, told NPR's Daniella Cheslow.
 "And they're going to have a very difficult quarter ahead ... and possibly two quarters and just conceivably three."

 Boeing said it's "making steady progress" on getting its software update certified for the 737 Max.
 "The company continues to work closely with global regulators and our airline partners to comprehensively test the software and finalize a robust package of training and educational resources," it said.

-American Airlines, Southwest Airlines and United Airlines have announced cancellations of 737 Max flights well into this summer, saying they are trying to reduce last-minute scheduling changes during the peak travel season.
+American, Southwest and United airlines have all announced cancellations of 737 Max flights well into this summer, saying they are trying to reduce last-minute scheduling changes during the peak travel season.

 Boeing's stock was up about 1 percent, to $377.52, in midday trading Wednesday.

-Note: A previous version of this story misspelled Daniella Cheslow's first name as Daniela.